 Oh how I love your law!
 It is my meditation all the day.
 Your commandment makes me wiser than my enemies, for it is ever with me.
 Your testimonies are my heritage forever, for they are the joy of my heart. (vv.
 97-98, 111)

-As I continued to read through the Psalm, however, I also began to see an equally, if not more important part of the Psalmist’s prayer.
+As I continued to read through the Psalm, however, I also began to see an equally important part of the Psalmist’s prayer.

 We can obediently read the Word, but the Lord alone can change our hearts.